-Further information on Wi-Fi technologies and associated certification programs are available from the Wi-Fi Alliance.
+Further information on Wi-Fi technologies and associated testing and certification programs is available from the Wi-Fi Alliance.

 Further information on cyber supply chain risk management can be found in the cyber supply chain risk management section of the Guidelines for procurement and outsourcing.